Red envelope

-A red envelope, red packet, lai see (利是 (利是)), hongbao or ang pau (红包 (紅包, hóngbāo, âng-pau)) is a gift of money given during holidays or for special occasions such as weddings, graduations, and birthdays.
+A red envelope, red packet, red pocket, lai see (利是 (利是)), hongbao or ang pau (红包 (紅包, hóngbāo, âng-pau)) is a gift of money given during holidays or for special occasions such as weddings, graduations, and birthdays.
 It originated in China before spreading across parts of Southeast Asia and other countries with sizable ethnic Chinese populations.

 In the mid-2010s, a digital equivalent to the practice emerged within messaging apps with mobile wallet systems localized for the Chinese New Year, particularly WeChat.

 Usage

 Red envelopes containing cash, known as hongbao in Mandarin and laisee in Cantonese, are gifts presented at social and family gatherings such as weddings or holidays such as Chinese New Year; they are also gifted to guests as a gesture of hospitality.
 The red color of the envelope symbolizes good luck and wards off evil spirits.
 In Chinese, the red packet is also called "money warding off old age" (壓歲錢) for Chinese New Year.

 The act of requesting red packets is normally called tao hongbao (討紅包) or yao lishi (要利是), and, in the south of China, dou lishi (逗利是).
 Red envelopes are usually given out to the younger generation who are normally in school or unmarried.

-The amount of money contained in the envelope usually ends with an even digit, following Chinese beliefs; odd-numbered money gifts are traditionally associated with funerals.An exception exists for the number nine, as the pronunciation of nine (九 (jiǔ)) is homophonous to the word long (久 (jiǔ)), and is the largest single digit.
+The amount of money contained in the envelope usually ends with an even digit, following Chinese beliefs; odd-numbered money gifts are traditionally associated with funerals.
+An exception exists for the number nine, as the pronunciation of nine (九 (jiǔ)) is homophonous to the word long (久 (jiǔ)), and is the largest single digit.
 In some regions of China and among the Chinese diaspora, odd numbers are favored for weddings because they are difficult to divide.
 One widespread tradition is that money should not be given in fours, or the number four should not appear in the amount, such as in 40, 400, and 444, as the pronunciation of the word four (四 (sì)) is similar to the word death (死 (sǐ)).
 When giving money, new bills are favored over old bills.
 It is common to see long bank queues before Chinese New Year holding people waiting to acquire new bills.

 At wedding banquets, the amount offered is usually intended to cover the cost of the attendees as well as signify goodwill to the newlyweds.
 The amounts given are often recorded in ceremonial ledgers for the new couple to keep.